-- The art of asking powerful questions supports exploring the deeper meaning of the current issue and examining its context.
-This leads to the search for the best sustainable options and their possible pathways.
+- The art of asking powerful questions supports the exploration of the deeper meaning of the current issue and the investigation of its context.
+This leads to the isearch for the best sustainable options and their possible pathways.
 At the same time, it creates an attitude of curiosity, appreciation, focus, courage and the ability to reframe one’s own and others’ beliefs.

 - Cultivating self-leadership.
 This encompasses:

-- Understanding and dealing with one’s strengths and weaknesses and one’s own emotional and social intelligence resourcefully.
+- Understanding and dealing with one’s strengths and weaknesses and own emotional and social intelligence resourcefully.

 - Enhancing one’s personal resilience in the face of adversity.